joshmarinacci/ElectronIDE/README.md

 If you want to help on the Node side, you can work on

 * support proper software reset on Unos (setting DTR high?)
-* figure out how to extract documentation from Arduino library source directly (doxygen?)
+* figure out how to extract documentation from Arduino library source directly (doxygen?) see #56 for further discussion
 * look into integrating the embedded webkit from Atom.io (Atom-Shell)

 If you want to help on the HTML side, you can work on

 * Pick better defaults for the Ace editor.
 Syntax highlighting, themes, search, etc.

-If you want to help with metadata, you can add:
+If you want to help with metadata, you can add to the [repo](https://github.com/joshmarinacci/arduino-data):

 * new boards to the database
 * more extensive board information: number of pins, voltage, diagrams,